East Melbourne

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-East Melbourne has 37 active public transport stops, serving a mix of light rail and bus routes.
-These stops are covered by 38 individual routes, offering a total of 24,868 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 156 meters to the nearest stop.
-As a predominantly residential area, most commutes are outward-bound.
-Cars remain the primary mode of transport at 46%, followed by walking at 28% and train at 6%.
-The average vehicle ownership is 0.6 per dwelling, lower than the regional average.
+East Melbourne has 37 active public transport stops offering a mix of light rail and bus services.
+These stops are served by 38 individual routes that facilitate 24,868 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents typically located 156 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+The dominant mode of transport is car at 46%, followed by walking at 28% and train at 6%.
+Vehicle ownership averages 0.6 per dwelling, below the regional average.

-According to the 2021 Census, a high 54.1% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 3,552 trips per day, equating to approximately 672 weekly trips per individual stop.
+According to the 2021 Census, 54.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 3,552 trips per day across all routes, equating to approximately 672 weekly trips per individual stop.

 Frequently Asked Questions - Transport